Radoslaw-Mulawka/Vue-table/README.md

 * search and sort simultaneously
 * set a pagination
 * save either search keys or sort (desc/asc) to sessionStorage or even save'em both
-* configure table from the outside, choosing what exactly to show, pass html to table's rows, configure actions and many more
+* configure table from the outside, choosing what exactly to show, pass html to table's rows, configure actions and much more